garrandall/popular-music-data/tracks/too-hot-coolio.md

 I don't have to ask you where you've been
 Cuz the matches in your purse say Holiday Inn
-A mind is a terrible thing to waste that was the slogan But now it's '95 an' it's don't forget the Trojan Explained it to her momma
+A mind is a terrible thing to waste that was the slogan But now it's '95 and it's don't forget the Trojan Explained it to her momma
 Before somebody get her got her
 Help her to the game with those smooth talkin' niggas